 Serotonergic medicinal products

-Serious central nervous system (CNS) reactions have been recorded when methylthioninium chloride was administered via intravenous route to patients taking certain psychiatric medicinal products (see section 4.4).
+Serious central nervous system (CNS) reactions have been recorded when methylthioninium chloride was administered via intravenous use to patients taking certain psychiatric medicinal products (see section 4.4).
 Reported cases occurred in patients taking specific serotonergic psychiatric medicinal products, namely a selective serotonin reuptake inhibitor (SSRI), a serotonin-norepinephrine reuptake inhibitor (SNRI), monoaminooxidase inhibitors or clomipramine.
 It is not known if there is a risk of serotonin syndrome when methylthioninium chloride is administered orally in preparation for colonoscopy.

 In clinical studies maximal systemic exposure to methylthioninium chloride (maximum plasma concentration [Cmax]) was lower for orally administered methylthioninium chloride than for intravenous administered methylthioninium chloride, suggesting a lower risk of systemic effects such as serotonin syndrome occurring with oral methylthioninium chloride than for intravenous administered methylthioninium chloride.